-19.9.12.
-MONUMENTS
+19.13.12 Monuments

-A. GENERAL
+A. General.

-- Permanent survey monuments must be furnished, constructed, and set in accordance with the types illustrated in the Standard Drawings and located as shown on the plans or as directed by the City Surveyor.
+- 1. Permanent survey monuments must be furnished, constructed, and set in compliance with the types illustrated in the Standard Drawings and located as shown on the plans or as directed by the City Surveyor.
 Prior approval of alternate survey monuments is required.
 All alternate types of survey monuments must equal or surpass the requirements in the Standard Drawings regarding quality, durability, and conformance with applicable laws and ordinances. - 2.
 Only a land surveyor, duly licensed by the State of Nevada, is authorized to determine or establish the exact location for a survey monument, and only such registered land surveyors is authorized to perpetuate and reference existing survey monuments located within the limits of construction.
-The contractor will coordinate the work with the licensed professional land surveyor. - 3.
-All monuments must be set in such a manner that the accuracy of their relative positions is not less than second-order Class II, in accordance with the specifications established by the U.S. Federal Geodetic Control Committee.
+The contractor will coordinate the work with the licensed professional land surveyor.

+- 3. All monuments must be set in such a manner that the accuracy of their relative positions is not less than second-order Class II, in compliance with the specifications established by the U.S. Federal Geodetic Control Committee. - B. Monument Types.
-B. MONUMENT TYPES

 Only monument types illustrated in the Standard Drawings may be used.
-All final maps must describe the monuments in detail and not simply refer to a type.

-1. Type I Monument
+All final maps must de-scribe the monuments in detail and not simply refer to a type. - 1.
+Type I Monument.
 Type I monuments must be installed as section corner or one-quarter section corner surface monuments in a street or road section that is paved with Portland cement concrete or asphaltic concrete.
-Construction must be in accordance with Standard Drawing No. 239.

-2. Type II Monument
+Construction must be in compliance with Standard Drawing No. 239. - 2.
+Type II Monument.
 Type II monuments must be installed as surface monuments within a street or road section that is paved with Portland cement concrete or asphaltic concrete at one-sixteenth section corner points.
 Type II monuments must also be used as subsurface section corner and one-quarter section corner monuments in an unpaved street or road section where maintenance would preclude the use of surface monuments.
-Construction must be in accordance with Standard Drawing 240.
+Construction must be in compliance with Standard Drawing 240. - 3.
+Type III Monument.

-SECTION 19.9.12 MONUMENTS | 19.9.12.F SURVEY REQUIREMENTS

-3. Type III Monument

 Type III monuments must be installed at all other survey control points on the plans, such as secondary street intersections, center of hammerhead turnarounds or circular cul-de-sacs, points of curvature or tangency, points of intersection, and points of reverse or compound curvature.
-Construction must be in accordance with Standard Drawing No. 241.

-4. Type IV Monument
+Construction must be in compliance with Standard Drawing No. 241. - 4.
+Type IV Monument.
 Type IV monuments are reference monuments.
-They must be placed in accordance with Standard Drawing No. D-33A and with a tie-to-tie angle as close to 90 degrees as possible.
-Construction must be in accordance with Standard Drawing No. 242.
+They must be placed in compliance with Standard Drawing No. D-33A and with a tie-to-tie angle as close to 90 degrees as possible.
+Construction must be in compliance with Standard Drawing No. 242.

-C. DETERMINATION OF MONUMENT LOCATION
+C. Determination of Monument Location.